Divorce Focused on Serving Clients With

-Our law firm has a proven track record of compassionate advocacy and fierce protection, as we leverage our decades of experience and knowledge of Texas family law to aggressively represent each client.
-We are board-certified divorce lawyers who can walk you through every step of your Denton County divorce, from filing the initial petition for separation to settling your separation agreement.
+Our family law office has a proven track record of compassionate advocacy and fierce protection, as we leverage our decades of legal experience and knowledge of Texas family law to aggressively represent each client.
+We are board-certified Denton County family law lawyers who can walk you through every step of your divorce, from filing the initial petition for separation to settling your separation agreement.

-If you’re considering divorce, contact Burrows Law Group to discuss your legal options.
+If you’re considering divorce, contact Burrows Law Group online or give our Denton County divorce attorney a call at (972) 236-7798 to discuss your legal options.

 To be eligible for divorce in Texas, one of the spouses must have resided in the state for a continuous 6 months, and either spouse must also have resided in the county where the divorce will be filed for at least 90 days.